orlarey/bitwise-interval-arithmetic/README.md

 Only NOT and OR are really implemented.
 AND and XOR operations are implemented by De Morgan equivalences.

 The implementation is in two files `bitwiseOperations.hh,.cpp`.
-All the other files implements the brute force methods and the tests.
+All the other files implements brute force methods and tests.

 The random tests are implemented in `main.cpp`.